Board of Directors

 Minyoung Kim - Executive Director/Founder Minyoung Kim is a strong advocate for post-adoption services for Korean adoptees.
 Volunteering at an adoption agency during her college years in Korea and being around the adoptees and adoptive families in the U.S. opened her eyes and she was amazed to see how much adoptees wanted to know about Korea and themselves.
 Since she moved to the U.S. in 1999, she has volunteered teaching Korean culture and language to Korean adoptees and adoptive families.
 She has also organized several successful fundraising events for post-adoption services.
 In 2012, she started Me & Korea to serve adoptees more systematically.
 Her goal is to bridge the Korean community and Korean adoptees / their families in the States and help them to build their Korean identity.
 Minyoung has a MPA from UC Berkeley.

 Jill Pfenning was born in Taegu, South Korea in 1974.
 She grew up in Vermont with one sister, who is also adopted from Korea.
 Jill lived in Korea from 1999-2000, teaching English at a girls' vocational high school in Kyongju through the Fulbright Program in Korea.
 In 2013, she participated in the first Mosaic Tour, which was her second time in Korea.
-Jill lives in California, where she is COO & General Counsel of an online learning company.
+Jill lives in California, where she is in-house counsel at startup and emerging companies.
 Jill has a BA from Wesleyan University and a JD from Vermont Law School.
 Before she became a lawyer, Jill was a high school mathematics teacher in public and private schools in New York City and Vermont.

 Mary O'Donnell was found on the streets of Seongnam, Korea in 1972.
 She was adopted as a toddler and grew up in Michigan with an older brother who was adopted domestically in the United States.
 In 2013, she participated in the first Mosaic Tour, experiencing Korea for the first time through the eyes of an adoptee.
 She has worked with local non-profits developing programs for post-adoptive services and speaks publicly sharing her journey as an adoptee.
 Her experience as both a licensed foster parent and adoptive parent provide her with a unique perspective of the needs of children in crisis.
 She was recently appointed to the Faith Based Advisory Council for Foster Care and Adoption for the State of Michigan.
 Mary lives in a northern suburb of Detroit, Michigan.